-Islām is referred to as the deen-ul-fiṭrah, which translated from the original Arabic means 'the religion/way of human nature' or simply: ‘the innate religion’.
-That is, the way or inclination which is most natural to mankind.
+Islām is referred to as the deen-ul-fiṭrah, which is an Arabic term that means the religion/way of human nature, or simply, ‘the innate religion’.
+I.e. the way of life that is natural to mankind.

 Intrinsic to the nature of the design of mankind is a bias or inclination, which has a role in how we decide what feels right or wrong; natural or unnatural; moral or immoral.

 "So direct your face towards the religion, inclining to truth.
 Adhere to the natural disposition upon which Allāh has created all people.
 There should be no change in the creation of Allāh [so let people remain true to their inherent good nature].
 That is the correct religion, but most of the people do not know."
 (Qur'ān, Chapter 30, verse 30)

 Although people have an intrinsically moral bias, they also have needs, weaknesses and can have selfish tendencies.
 These can often overrule their natural inclination towards good.
 Therefore, the 'moral bias' is not always enough.
 It needs to be supplemented with guidance and discipline.
 According to Islām, every child is born in this natural disposition: the fiṭrah.
 All people are born innocent and pure, however, they may in later life be corrupted and act against their good nature.
 In Islām, there is no concept of 'Original Sin' as every person is accountable for themselves.
 One person's wrong-doing is not transferred to another to carry the consequences.

 "No soul earns any blame except against itself, and no bearer of burdens will be made to bear the burden of another.
 Then to your Lord is your return and He will inform you concerning that over which you used to differ."
 (Qur'ān, Chapter 6, verse 164)